DarthWeiter24/Anish-Patil/README.md

 - **Using**: Day, week, month, year, and custom options in the left pane
 - **To Discover**: If records of transactions are accurately reflected in each view

+---

+## Charter 12 - Premium Features

+**Explore** Dark mode, Passcode, Backup mode, adding new categories
+**Using** Premium subscription
+**To Discover** if functionality works as expected, user flows are successful, and premium users have a positive user experience

+---

+## Charter 13 - General Settings

+**Explore** Settings features like currency, language
+**Using** Settings from Right Pane in home screen
+**To Discover** smooth functionality and data integrity on settings change

 # Issue Summary Table (Prioritized by P0–P3 Scale)